valdelazarus/K-O/README.md

 1. Make sure you are using Unity 2019.2 and have installed Android build support for your Unity version.
 2. Download from master branch and unzip the project folder.
 3. Open the project folder with Unity and make sure to check the title bar of the Unity Editor window that it indicates Android as the current platform the project is running for.
-4. Open the scene you want to check in Assets -> Scenes folder.
+4. Open the scene you want to check in Assets -> Production -> Scenes folder.
 5. When you hit Play to test the game in Unity Editor, since it is a project for Android, only mobile touch inputs on screen can be used.
 You can use mouse to click on these on-screen inputs to control the character or use Unity Remote on your mobile device to test the game (Instructions on how to use Unity Remote can be found online).